AuthorCarpentry/FSCI-2019/02-markdown.md

 ### Word

 You can customize Word document styling, such as fonts, sizing, and section numbering, within the  Word program.
-You can then provide `knitr` with the stylized Word document to use as a style sheet of sorts .
-Because editing word document styling is a pain, we've created a Word document with section numbering that you can use.
+You can then provide `knitr` with the stylized Word document to use as a style sheet of sorts.
+Because editing Word document styling is a pain, we've created a Word document with section numbering that you can use.
 You just need to add `reference_docx: "Base_2013_day3_style.docx"` to the YAML header for the `word_document` type and knit to see the result.

 ## Integrated Code

-The benefit of using Rstudio to author reports is that you have the ability to perform computation, live within the document.
+The benefit of using RStudio to author reports is that you have the ability to perform computation, live within the document.
 First, let's load some data into our exercise file.
 Look at the top of the file where the DOAJ data is imported in a code chunk.
 Code chunks are demarcated by three tics \`\`\`.
 The first group of tics is followed by a label that indicates the type of code and a description.
 So, the label in this example is `{r add_dataset}`.
 You'll see